'Jump ball' for Alex Jones' media empire as it hits the auction block today

 "I hardly ever even talked about that story," Jones said Monday on X, railing about what he called "those fake lawsuits."

-As he has done many times in his career, Jones repeated baseless conspiratorial claims that "the Democratic Party runs the whole thing.
-The FBI, they don't understand that they cooked the whole thing up with the CIA," he said.
+As he has done many times in his career, Jones also repeated baseless conspiratorial claims that "the Democratic Party runs the whole thing.
+The FBI, they don't understand that they cooked the whole thing up with the CIA."

 Copyright 2024 NPR